good annuity

 So you can get a SPIA in all three account types.

 Until recently, DIAs could only be purchased in your brokerage account.
 You could not get a DIA in a pre-tax account because of RMD issues.
-This problem was solved by congress: Enter QLACs.
+This problem was solved by Congress: Enter QLACs.

 Why is the Good Annuity Good?